 Move asset care tasks to operators

 Moving asset care tasks to operators provides three benefits to a business.
-It helps remove any us-versus-them issues between maintenance and production, ensures important and frequent tasks like cleaning and lubrication are done rather than ignored by maintenance staff, and assists in maintaining equipment reliability and design life achievement.
+It helps remove any us-versus-them issues between maintenance and production, ensures important and frequent tasks like cleaning and lubrication are done rather than ignored by maintenance staff, and assists in maintaining equipment reliability and design lifespan achievement.

 Identify and group tasks